chmouel/blog/content/posts/making-ai-useful/index.md

 ---
-title: "Making AI Useful to me with a AI spellchecker"
+title: "Making AI Useful to me with an AI spellchecker"
 date: 2025-01-01T00:00:48+01:00
 ---